Ayehu/custom-activities/README.md

 # custom-activities
-Public repository for custom activities for users to share their content
+Public activities repository for Ayehu users to share their content